 The Willowcrest Dollhouse Revisited Week 14

-Since I have a lot of sub-assemblies done, I can begin installing them on the dollhouse by section.
-I don't want to move on to the very complicated second floor interior just yet.
-I need to take a little break from such extensive detailed work and refresh my eyes by working elsewhere on the dollhouse.
-I began working on the exterior front of the dollhouse, first floor section.
+Since I have completed many sub-assemblies, I can start installing them on the dollhouse section by section.
+I want to take a break from the complicated work on the second floor interior and refresh my eyes by focusing on the exterior of the first floor.

 Siding